Back to Blog

 • Analytics: impressions, opens, first response time, resolved vs escalated

-Messages list widget showing conversation history with multiple threads and notifications
+Messages list widget showing conversation history with multiple threads

 Figure 2: Messages list with history widget interface